BretStateham/AzureDay-ScenarioLabs/Labs/02-AzureStorageLab/HOL.md

 <a name="Scenario"></a>
 ## Scenario ##

- You have a website running on premise, but to increase the availability of your site's assets, or to reduce the traffic against your own bandwidth, you want to move them into the cloud.
+In this scenario, assume you already have a website running on premise, but to increase the availability of your site's assets, or to reduce the traffic against your own bandwidth, you want to move them into the cloud.

 The are many beneifts you could gain by doing this, including: